Lassen Volcanic National Park

 Magma can take thousands of years to cool.
 As it cools, gases are released, heating the surface water and creating hydrothermal features such as geysers, fumaroles, bubbling water, hot springs, and mudpots.

 Volcanic Legacy Scenic Byway

 The highway through Lassen Volcanic National Park is part of the Volcanic Legacy Scenic Byway.
-This All-American Road travels through southern Oregon and northern California highlighting a number of volcanoes and National Parks including Crater Lake National Park, Lassen Volcanic National Park, and Lava Beds National Monument.
+This All-American Road travels through southern Oregon and northern California highlighting a number of volcanoes and National Parks including Crater Lake National Park and Lava Beds National Monument.

 Thinking About Exploring Lassen Volcanic National Park?

 Pin This to Help Plan Your Trip ⬇